rebel7580/rebel7580.github.io/MQTT/MQTT_Client_Plug-in.md

 </li>
 <li>
 Double-quotes or braces are NOT necessary for any spaces in the payload portion.
+However, if the payload has quotes and/or braces, it should be enclosed in braces.
 </li>
 <li>
 Backslashes in the payload portion should be "escaped" by another backslash (e.g., "\\").